 What is compliance training?

 To provide an authoritative definition, GoSkills consulted Megan Torrance, CEO and founder of TorranceLearning.
-With over 25 years of experience in learning design and strategy, Megan's insights are highly valuable for compliance training.
+With more than 25 years of expertise in learning strategy and design, Megan's perspectives are extremely beneficial for compliance training.

 In her view, compliance training encompasses more than just fulfilling a requirement: